Roy7017/codespaces-jupyter/data/law-mds/Book II/PART III FELONIES AND MISDEMEANOURS AGAINST PRIVATE.md

 3. In any case not covered by subsection (1) (c) of this section, the driver of any vehicle involved in an accident who with intent to avoid his liability départs before being identifiée! shall be punished with imprisonment for from 1 (one) month to 1 (one) year and with fine of from CFAF 20 000 (twenty thousand) to CFAF 200 000 (two hundred thousand); and the Court may disqualify him for up to 2 (two) years from holding a driving license.

-## CHARTER II: PRIVATE LIBERTY AND TRANQUILITY
+## CHAPTER II: PRIVATE LIBERTY AND TRANQUILITY

 ## A - LIBERTY